gvellut/jncep/README.md

 - configuration file
 - environment variables

-Then it is possible to omit the `--email` and `--passaword` options.
+Then it is possible to omit the `--email` and `--password` options.

+In order to make them more readable, all the examples in the rest of this documentation will assume that the credentials have been passed through one of the two methods above.

 #### Configuration file